orkes-io/docs/docs/reference-docs/system-tasks/json-jq-transform-task.md

 ```
 ### Introduction

-JSON_JQ_TRANSFORM_TASK is a System task that allows processing of JSON data that is supplied to the task, by using the
+The JSON_JQ_TRANSFORM task is a System task that allows processing of JSON data that is supplied to the task, by using the
 popular JQ processing tool’s query expression language.

 Check the [JQ Manual](https://stedolan.github.io/jq/manual/v1.5/), and the